Differences between Persona 5 Royal and Persona 5 Strikers

 In Persona 5, the protagonist needs to knock out a Persona which forces them to negotiate.
 If successful, the Persona joins the party and can be called upon in later battles.
 Instead of negotiation, the protagonist can obtain other Persona after defeating them.
 The defeated Persona will drop a mask which can be registered in the compendium.

 The easiest difficulty, Safety, does not return in Persona 5 Strikers.
 By default, the player has access to three levels of difficulty namely Easy, Normal, and Hard.
 After completing the game for the first time, the player unlocks the hardest difficulty known as Merciless.

 Contrary to how treasures work in Persona 5 Palace infiltrations, the player can force the Jail treasures to respawn.
 After looting the treasure, exit the Jail and revisit it again to find another copy of the treasure from the same chest.

 No movie skips

-Another feature that was removed in Persona 5 Scramble is the ability to skip FMVs.
+Another feature that was removed in Persona 5 Strikers is the ability to skip FMVs.
 In other words, if you did not save after progression, you’ll need to watch the FMVs all over again.

 No Story Routes